-Wide receiver Julio Jones's 201-yard, two-touchdown performance against the Cincinnati Bengals has earned him NFC Player of the Week honors
+Wide receiver Roddy White's 201-yard, two-touchdown performance against the Cincinnati Bengals has earned him NFC Player of the Week honors

 FLOWERY BRANCH, Ga. — Atlanta Falcons wide receiver Roddy White was named NFC Offensive Player of the Week after posting a season-high 201 yards and two touchdowns on 11 receptions in the Falcons' 39-32 win over the Cincinnati Bengals.